 Have you ever seen a stock price drop and sold your shares only to watch the price climb back up?
 You may have gotten caught in a “bear trap,” a situation when an asset sees a sudden price dip before a consistent upward trend.
-Bear traps are frustrating situations for frequent traders — but if you know what to look for and understand your risk tolerance, you can avoid these situations.
-Read on to learn more about bear traps, how they form, and how to identify them.

 What Is a Bear Trap?

-How Bear Traps Occur
+How Do Bear Traps Happen?

 How to Identify Bear Traps